Thank you for visiting Diverse Fort Collins, a volunteer-driven community project connecting people with resources and each other.

-As this website develops, you’ll be able to see lists of community organizations, ethnic businesses (such as restaurants that specialize in the cuisine of other countries) and businesses owned by people of color; a land acknowledgment, a glossary of terms, a list of the wonderful people who are Diverse Fort Collins sponsors, advisers and volunteers (including those who will translate this welcome message into Arabic, French, Korean, Mandarin and Spanish).
+As this website develops, you’ll see lists of community organizations, ethnic businesses (such as restaurants that specialize in the cuisine of other countries) and businesses owned by people of color; a land acknowledgment, a glossary of terms, a list of the wonderful people who are Diverse Fort Collins sponsors, advisers and volunteers (including those who will translate this welcome message into Arabic, French, German, Korean, Mandarin, Spanish, Russian and other languages).

 You’ll also be able to connect with new friends who want to expand their social circles through discussions and other events.

 A little about me: I was born and raised in Los Angeles, California.
 My mom is from the Philippines and my dad (who is Mexican-American from Roswell, New Mexico) grew up in East L.A.
 I moved to Fort Collins in 2002, and though I was often aware that I was the only person of color in the room, it wasn’t until I attended the 2015 Multicultural Community Retreat and joined my workplace’s equity and inclusion team that I began making new friends of diverse backgrounds, identities, abilities and experiences.

 My love of Fort Collins and my work in racial equity, diversity and inclusion inspired me to create Diverse Fort Collins.